Problem of points: Pascal and Fermat

 Instead of just considering the probability of winning the entire remaining game, Pascal devised a principle of smaller steps: Suppose that the players had been able to play just one more round before being interrupted, and that we already had decided how to fairly divide the stakes after that one more round (possibly because that round lets one of the players win).
 The imagined extra round may lead to one of two possible futures with different fair divisions of the stakes, but since the two players have even chances of winning the next round, they should split the difference between the two future divisions evenly.
 In this way knowledge of the fair solutions in games with fewer rounds remaining can be used to calculate fair solutions for games with more rounds remaining.

 It is easier to convince oneself that this principle is fair than it is for Fermat's table of possible futures, which are doubly hypothetical because one must imagine that the game sometimes continues after having been won.
 Pascal's analysis here is one of the earliest examples of using expected values instead of odds when reasoning about probability.
 Shortly after, this idea would become a basis for the first systematic treatise on probability De Ratiociniis in Ludo Aleae in 1657, by Christiaan Huygens.
-Huygens discussed a variant of the problem of points known as the now known as gambler's ruin problem.
+Huygens discussed a variant of the problem of points now known as the gambler's ruin problem.
 Later the modern concept of probability grew out of the use of expectation values by Pascal and Huygens.

 The direct application of Pascal's step-by-step rule is significantly quicker than Fermat's method when many rounds remain.
 However, Pascal was able to use it as a starting point for developing more advanced computational methods.
 Through clever manipulation of identities involving what is today known as Pascal's triangle (including several of the first explicit proofs by induction) Pascal finally showed that in a game where player a needs r points to win and player b needs s points to win, the correct division of the stakes between player a (left side) and b (right side) is (using modern notation):

 $\sum_{k=0}^{s-1} \binom{r+s-1}{k} \mbox{ : } \sum_{k=s}^{r+s-1} \binom{r+s-1}{k}$ where the $\binom{r+s-1}{k}$ term represents the combination operator.

 The problem of dividing the stakes became a major motivating example for Pascal in his 1665 Treatise on the arithmetic triangle.

 Though Pascal's derivation of this result was independent of Fermat's tabular method, it is clear that it also describes exactly the counting of different outcomes of $r+s-1$ additional rounds that Fermat suggested.